 President - Borough of Manhattan Community College/CUNY

-Moreover, Dr. Pérez is secretary of the Hispanic Association of Colleges and Universities (HACU), and is treasurer of the board of directors of Hispanic Educational Telecommunications System, and the National Community College Hispanic Council.
-He also serves on the editorial board of The Hispanic Outlook in Higher Education and on the Northeast Region Board of Directors of the National Council on Black American Affairs.
+Moreover, Dr. Pérez is secretary of the Hispanic Association of Colleges and Universities (HACU), and vice president of the board of directors of Hispanic Educational Telecommunications System, and the National Community College Hispanic Council.
+He also serves on the editorial board of The Hispanic Outlook in Higher Education.

 Since the September 11 attack on the World Trade Center that destroyed one of BMCC’s educational facilities, Dr. Pérez has spoken widely on leadership.
 His speeches have addressed such topics as the characteristics of a good leader to crisis and emergency management at the college level.
 In October 2008, Pérez was one of five recipients of the Annual Latino Heritage and Culture Award, an honor that recognizes the accomplishments of Latino leaders in New York City.
 Fittingly, Crain’s New York Business calls President Pérez one of New York’s top 100 minority business leaders.